MarginaliaSearch/MarginaliaSearch/code/processes/crawling-process/readme.md

 and ignores other types of documents, such as PDFs.
 Crawling is done on a domain-by-domain basis, and the crawler does not follow links to other domains within a single job.

+The crawler stores data from crawls in-progress in a WARC file.
+Once the crawl is complete, the WARC file is converted to a parquet file, which is then used by the [converting process](../converting-process/).
+The intermediate WARC file is not used by any other process, but kept to be able to recover the state of a crawl in case of a crash or other failure.

+If configured so, these crawls may be retained.
+This is not the default behavior, as the WARC format is not very dense, and the parquet files are much more efficient.
+However, the WARC files are useful for debugging and integration with other tools.

 ## Robots Rules

 A significant part of the crawler is dealing with `robots.txt` and similar, rate limiting headers; especially when these are not served in a standard way (which is very common).
 [RFC9390](https://www.rfc-editor.org/rfc/rfc9309.html) as well as Google's [Robots.txt Specifications](https://developers.google.com/search/docs/advanced/robots/robots_txt) are good references.

 ## Re-crawling